-Our days in Fes are good, and we enjoy a continuous flow of new adventures.
-Today, the girls and I opted for a hammam experience.
+Our days in Fes were good, and we enjoy a continuous flow of new Moroccan adventures.
+The day that girls and I opted for a hammam experience is one of the more interesting.
 Similar to a Turkish bath, a hammam bath takes place in a large steam-filled room.
 Traditionally Moroccans go each week to bathe, as most homes are without shower facilities.

 We are on a cultural journey, therefore we opted for a traditional Moroccan hammam experience, the same one our host and her neighbours would use.
 We could have opted for a plush tourist style hammam at Palais Amani in Fes.
 I am sure our experience would have been quite different.